hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - F. Schwabl, 2010:  *Statistical Mechanics*, 2d edition.
 Springer.

+- G. S. Setlur, 2014:  *Dynamics of Classical and Quantum Fields:  An Introduction*.
+CRC Press.

 - D. L. Sidebottom, 2012:  *Fundamentals of Condensed Matter and Crystalline Physics:  An Introduction for Students of Physics and Materials Science*.
 Cambridge University Press.

+- L. Susskind and A. Friedman, 2017:  *Special Relativity and Classical Field Theory*.
+The Theoretical Minimum, vol. 3.
+Basic Books.

 - K. R. Symon, 1971:  *Mechanics*, 3d edition.
 Addison-Wesley.

 - J. R. Taylor, 2005:  *Classical Mechanics*.
 University Science Books.

+- C. Truesdell and R. A. Toupin, 1960:  The classical theory of fields.  *Handbuch der Physik*, Band III/I, ed. by S. Flugge.
+Springer, pp. 226-858.

 - H. W. Wyld, 1976:  *Mathematical Methods for Physics*.
 Lecture Notes and Supplements in Physics, vol. 15.
 W. A. Benjamin.
+(An updated 45th anniversary edition, edited by G. Powell, was published in 2021 by CRC Press.)

 [Return to main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/)